Co-operative Education

 Students applying to the University directly from high school will be considered for admission to Co-op.
 Transfer students are not eligible for direct entry to co-op.

 Applicants interested in co-op are encouraged to apply directly to co-op from high school.
-Students considering applying to the Undeclared option in Bachelor of Commerce or Bachelor of Engineering who know they want to pursue co-op are encouraged to apply to a major with co-op.
+Students considering applying to the Undeclared option in Bachelor of Commerce who know they want to pursue co-op are encouraged to apply to a major with co-op.